About the Test

 - Metallic or elemental mercury is a liquid often used in dental fillings, some thermometers, and batteries.
 Urine samples are typically tested to detect this form of mercury.

-- Methyl mercury and other organic mercury compounds are products of reactions between mercury and carbon-based organic compounds.
-Bacteria with elevated levels of methyl mercury are often found in large, older, predator fish such as sharks and king mackerel.
-People who eat these fish may be exposed to this form of mercury.
-Blood is primarily used to identify a high level of methyl mercury.
+- Methylmercury and other organic mercury compounds are products of reactions between mercury and carbon-based organic compounds.
+Bacteria with elevated methylmercury levels are often in large, older predator fish such as sharks and king mackerel so eating those may expose you.
+Blood is primarily used to identify a high level of methylmercury.

 According to the Agency for Toxic Substances and Disease Registry (ATSDR), very little metallic mercury (less than 0.01%) is absorbed by the body, even if it is swallowed.
-However, if the same mercury is inhaled as a vapor, about 80% is absorbed into the bloodstream.
+But if the same mercury is inhaled as a vapor, about 80% is absorbed into the bloodstream.

-Once mercury is absorbed, the body may deposit it in a variety of body organs, including the kidneys and brain.
+Once mercury is absorbed, the body may deposit it in a variety of organs, including the kidneys and brain.
 The body will slowly rid itself of mercury through the urine and stool, but if an excessive amount accumulates, it can permanently damage the kidneys, nervous system, and brain.

 Pregnant women with elevated levels of mercury can pass it on to their unborn baby, affecting development of the baby’s brain, kidneys, and nerves especially.
 Mercury can also be passed from mother to baby through breast milk during nursing.